GTA: A Benchmark for General Tool Agents: Evaluation and Analysis

 We design fine-grained metrics spanning from the LLM's tool invocation process to execution results.
 To evaluate the tool invocation process, we devise four metrics under step-by-step mode: \textit{\textbf{InstAcc}}, \textit{\textbf{ToolAcc}}, \textit{\textbf{ArgAcc}}, and \textit{\textbf{SummAcc}}.
 InstAcc is instruction-following accuracy, which quantifies the percentage of steps executed without errors.
 ToolAcc measures the accuracy of tool selection.
 ArgAcc accesses the accuracy of argument name prediction.
 SummAcc reflects how accurately the model can summarize the final answers considering all previous tool-use steps.
 For end-to-end mode, we use \textit{\textbf{AnsAcc}} to measure the accuracy of the execution result.
 Besides, we calculate the \textit{\textbf{F1 scores of tool selection}} in perception, operation, logic, and creativity categories.
 The four F1 scores compare the model's tool selection with the ground truth tool set, measuring its tool selection ability.

-In calculating the metric AnsAcc, we exclude image generation queries and focus solely on queries with pure text answers, including objective and subjective queries.
+In calculating the metric AnsAcc, we exclude image generation queries and focus solely on queries with pure text answers, including subjective and objective queries.
 For objective queries, the ground truth contains both a whitelist and a blacklist of phrases.
 An answer is considered correct if it includes all terms from the whitelist and excludes all terms from the blacklist.
 In the case of subjective queries, the ground truth contains three manually labeled responses from distinct annotators.
 We compute the cosine similarity (ranging from 0 to 1) between the model's prediction and each of the three ground truth answers, ultimately considering the highest score obtained.
+We also design a metric \textbf{\textit{AnsAcc w/ ImgGen}}, to take image generation queries into account indirectly.
+Given that the outcome of the image generation is determined solely by the input parameters, we evaluate the accuracy of these parameter predictions.
+If the predicted parameters are correct, the images produced should align with the specified task objectives.
+The specific score calculation formulas of subjective and image generation queries are shown in Appendix~\ref{appendix:image_score}.